averagebagelenjoyer/Nullary/README.md

 ### Special Operators
 $x \cdot y$ is fully optional, and should be shortened to $xy$.

-. is the nullary point and almost nothing.
+`.` is the nullary point and does almost nothing.
+Technically it can be used as a number but it is equal to zero, for example:

+$\pi + . = \pi$

 ## Decimals
 Since the nullary point cannot be used, we are forced to rely solely on division.